 This park is filled with incredible beauty, about five miles of hiking trails, camping, and plenty of picnicking options.
 It was the perfect afternoon on our way to our next stop ;).

 Lassen Volcanic National Park

-After the day at Burney Falls, we continued our drive to Lassen Volcanic National Park– another destination that has literally been on my bucket list for over ten years!
+After the day at Burney Falls, we continued driving for an additional 45 minutes to Lassen Volcanic National Park– another destination that has literally been on my bucket list for over ten years!

 After a quick stop at the Loomis Museum at the Northwest entrance to the park, we were told if we want to drive the park, we better hurry up because the storm that is coming will be shutting the road down for the next two days.

 Mind you, our accommodations were on the other side of the park and getting to them without going through the park would have taken HOURS.

 So to say our timing was impeccable is an understatement!